TamuraKafka/KAPS/README.md

 the Shapiro-Wilk test is conducted for all label results of each worker,and the corresponding 𝑤 value for each worker is calculated.
 The 𝑤 values are sorted in ascending order, and datasets are generated by continuously excluding workers with small 𝑤 values, at a 5% scale, leading to ten datasets.
 For example, Douban_6906w_5% dataset means sort in ascending order of w values, excluding those achieved by the top 5% of the smallest workers.
 Similarly, Douban_6543w_10% represents the values sorted in ascending order of w, excluding the top 10% of workers.
 Through this rule, we extract and sort out ten datasets from the original dataset Douban_7271w_0%, which have not been modified except the data size.
 ### Folder data source
 The dataset Douban_7271w_0% is extracted and collated from the dataset DouBanDatasets/Douban_202t_269266w.
-The ten data sets of Douban_6906w_5%~Douban_6906w_50% are obtained from the Douban_7271w_0% data set by continuously excluding the people with the lowest w value in proportion.
+The ten datasets of Douban_6906w_5%~Douban_6906w_50% are obtained from the Douban_7271w_0% dataset by continuously excluding the people with the lowest w value in proportion.
-### The use of this data set file in the experiment
+### The use of this dataset file in the experiment
 This Dataset was used in the experimental Analysis of Dataset Anomalies, figure: "Comparison of the Same Metric Changes across
 Different Datasets" represent the results of this experiment.

 ## Dataset GoodReadsDatasets/GoodReads_309t_120415w Describption:
-This folder contains data sets crawled from GoodReads.
-The folder GoodReads_309t_120415w is the raw data, and this naming means that the data structure in the data set in this folder contains 309 tasks and 120415 workers.
+This folder contains datasets crawled from GoodReads.
+The folder GoodReads_309t_120415w is the raw data, and this naming means that the data structure in the dataset in this folder contains 309 tasks and 120415 workers.
 We collected and organized some user reviews (1-5 points) from the 2022 Best Books list and the social relationship attributes between the commenting users.
 The ground truth for this dataset is the average rating of the authors.

 ## Dataset GoodReadsDatasets_RedundancyCut Describption:
 ### Description of folder name:
 Take folder GoodReads_309t_245w_3r as an example.
-This name means that the folder stores the data set crawled from https://goodreads.com.
+This name means that the folder stores the dataset crawled from https://goodreads.com.
 The data contains 309 tasks and 245 workers in total, and the task redundancy is close to 3.
 Other folder names have a similar meaning.
 ### Folder data source:
-The data set of each folder is divided by the data set GoodReadsDatasets/GoodReads_309t_120415w total data set, we randomly select data from this total data set according to different redundancy, and then organize into a new data.
+The dataset of each folder is divided by the dataset GoodReadsDatasets/GoodReads_309t_120415w total dataset, we randomly select data from this total dataset according to different redundancy, and then organize into a new data.
 For example, in the dataset GoodReads_309t_245w_3r, workers and their task labels were randomly selected from the dataset GoodReads_309t_120415w according to the standard of task redundancy of 3, and then sorted into a new dataset.
 The tasks, workers, and annotations in this new dataset were extracted from GoodReads_309t_120415w without any other modifications.
-### The use of this data set file in the experiment:
+### The use of this dataset file in the experiment:
-We use this data set in the Effectiveness on Groundtruth Inference with Varying Redundancy experiment part of the paper, and the results of the experiment come from this dataset.
+We use this dataset in the Effectiveness on Groundtruth Inference with Varying Redundancy experiment part of the paper, and the results of the experiment come from this dataset.

 ## Dataset GoodReadsDatasets_SWTest Describption: